How We Make Our Cheese

 Our cheese is very different from the everyday cheddar available in the supermarkets today.

-Our Natural Cave Matured cheddar has been an outstanding success; its flavour complex, & truly unique!
-Our Cheddar from Cheddar is history in the making!
+Our Natural Cave Matured cheddar has been an outstanding success due to its complex flavour, aroma and texture.
+It’s unique.
+Our cheddar from Cheddar is truly history in the making!